But why? How many different types are there and what purposes do these different shapes serve?

 "Chameleons have very unique eyes — some of the most unique in the entire animal kingdom.
 Their eyelids are joined in a circle around most of the eye, leaving only a pinhole for them to see through.
 A chameleon's eyes can move independently of each other, and each eye can move a full-360 degree." - The Science Explorer.

-The shape and form of animal pupils are directly related to how they eat, where they spend their time and, if a predator, how they hunt.
-Prey species will tend to prioritize great peripheral vision over depth perception and aquatic animals will have very different pupils to land-based animals.
+The shape and form of the pupils in animal eyes are directly related to how they eat, where they spend their time and, if a predator, how they hunt.
+Prey species will tend to prioritize peripheral vision over depth perception, and aquatic animals will have very different pupils to land-based animals.

-It really does depend on the evolutionary past of the animal in question.
-We'll go into it in more detail further down the article.
+It also depends on the evolutionary past of the animal in question.
+We'll go into this in more detail further down the article.